Objective

 Intellectual stimulation

-Importance of intellectual stimulation and the ability to solve complex problems in one's work activities.
+The importance of intellectual stimulation and the opportunity to solve complex problems in one's professional activities.

 Variety